240 Commonwealth was designed by Chapman and Frazer, architects, and built in 1903-1904, replacing an earlier townhouse on the same site.

 The School continued to operate at 240 Commonwealth until about 1937.

-By 1938, 240 Commonwealth was owned by Jeanette E. Lerner.
+On December 21, 1937, 240 Commonwealth was acquired from Stephen Allen’s estate by Jeannette (Jennie) Elinor (Cohen) Lerner, the widow of Alexander Lerner.
+She lived at 452 Park Drive.
 In February of 1938, she filed for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.
 In August of 1939, she applied for (and subsequently received) permission to increase the number of units from nine to ten.

 240 Commonwealth (Demolished)